atkison/CyberSecurityClub/Kali_Linux/README.md

 # Kali Linux
 Here you will find instructions on how to download and setup your very own Kali Linux machine: <br>
 <br>
-If you are unfamiliar with what virtualbox is or what linux is, head on over to the "where to start" directory where I have added some great links to videos and readings on both topics.
+If you are unfamiliar with what virtualbox, Linux, or Kali Linux is then head on over to the "where to start" directory where I have added some great links to videos and readings on both topics.
 I'll even give you a link right to it, here: [Let's Learn](/0_Where_To_Start) <br>
 <br>

 ## Before you get started
-Before you get started I recommend downloading a download manager.
+Before you get started, I recommend downloading a download manager.
 It is not necessary but can be helpful.
 You can download a popular and free one called [Free Download Manager](https://www.freedownloadmanager.org/).
 I mean, that name could not be better.
-If you ever google "hey I want a free donwload manger", boom that's the first thing that is going to pop up.
+If you ever google "hey I want a free download manger", boom that's the first thing that is going to pop up.
 If you're not sure why you should get it maybe this article will help. <br>
 [Why You Should use a Download Manager](https://www.hellotech.com/blog/use-download-managers)<br>
 <br>

 ## Virtualbox
-If you don't already have virtualbox then go ahead and downlaod it.
+If you don't already have virtualbox then go ahead and download it.
 We all use it so if you have any trouble with it don't be afraid to ask for help! <br>
 [VirtualBox](https://www.virtualbox.org/) <br>
 <br>